 I love Easter, not just for the long weekend which is lovely of course especially when the sun is shining, or for the delicious chocolate, it’s also a time for family and friends to come together.
-We haven’t been able to do this for the past two years, so this Easter will be that extra special.
 Connecting over festive meals, Easter egg hunts and no doubt there’ll be many with big smiles beaming out of chocolate smeared faces!

-I also love how Easter is a feast of colourful joy.
-I wanted to share with you a couple of ways you can bring the colour in this Easter with items you’re likely to already have at home.
+I also love how Easter is a feast of colourful joy, so here are a couple of ways you can bring the colour in this Easter with items you’re likely to already have at home.

 Natural colour dyes for your eggs

-Did you know you can get the most amazing colours from the peels and skins of vegetables?
+Did you know you can get the most amazing colours from the vegetable peels and skins?
 Something that you might throw away can be used to naturally colour your eggs.
 Some vegetables you might have at home that you can give this a try are:

-Purple cabbage turns blue on white eggs and green on brown eggs
+Purple cabbage turns blue on white egg and green on brown eggs

 Red onion skins can turn a white egg either lavender or red egg